eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

 Like the accelerator, to arm the individual transmitters turn the TRANMISTTER ENABLE key on the Vault-1 Control IONZING RADIATION INTERLOCK protocase.
 The STATUS lamp will turn green for the transmitter you armed.
-Once either of the transmitters are armed the VIEWMARQ displays in Vault-1 Control and Accelerator Lab will display VAULT SECURE - RF ARMED and the blue beacons next to the display will be on.
+Once either of the transmitters are armed the VIEWMARQ displays in Vault-1 Control and Accelerator Lab will display :red:`VAULT SECURE - RF ARMED` and the blue beacons next to the display will be on.
+At this state the transmitters can be set to trig and power can be enabled into the RF structures.

 The accelerator and transmitters can be disarmed by pressing the ACCELERATOR RESET button on the Vault-1 Control IONZING RADIATION INTERLOCK protocase.